Body Friendly Design The Principles of Kitchen Ergonomics

 A professional workstation contains everything needed to prepare a meal, all within immediate sight and reach of the chef.
 This means, among other things, that each area may have its own refrigerator, waste containers, sink, cutting area, assembly counter, and warmer.

 A lot of this structure is just not needed in a home kitchen.
-After all, we do not need to prepare any one of twenty entrees, fourteen appetizers or thirty-one desserts at a moment's notice.
-So our kitchen does not need to be quite so efficient.
+After all, you do not need to prepare any one of twenty entrees, fourteen appetizers, or thirty-one desserts at a moment's notice.
+So your kitchen does not need to be quite so efficient.

 Flexible Workspaces